yushilong/DemoOfPickImage/README.md

-pick image from camera or sd card
+pick image from camera or sd card and Limit the size of the images, to prevent abnormal OOM